MorganDean464/JT67MOD-Shop/README.md

 Since RuneShop wasn't there anymore - this is the **ENHANCED** version but different name and more fun navigation!
 This shop plugin is only for Sven Experience server, and nothing else!

-# **Please note: Some weapons in this plugin will be Half-Life 2 and most of it will be Counter Strike Online (Counter Strike Nexon Studios).
+# **Please note: Weapons in this plugin will be random - some servers has less weapons for less time from downloading resources.
 This repository will change overtime!**

 ## Weapons